php-telegram-bot/core/README.md

 Inside *CommandsExamples/* there are some sample that show how to use types.

 ### Admin Commands
-Enabling this feature, the admin bot can perform some super user command like send message to all.
+Enabling this feature, the admin bot can perform some super user command like:
+- Send message to all chats
+- List all the chats started with the bot (new!)

 You can specify one or more admin with this option:

 ```php